jdegrave/Python/README.md

 project management application.

 ### Disclaimers
-1. APIs were not covered in class.
-I did my best to figure it out.
+1. APIs were not covered in class; researched on my own.
 2. There is a lot more functionality to add - for example, user information.
 3. Eventually this will become a basic project management web app.
 4. In future releases, additional child classes will be created from the TogglWorkSpace class